deeparocks/impactdaos-xyz/posts/2-what-is-a-dao.md

 Which brings us to Impact DAOs.

 Of all the emerging categories, we believe this is the most exciting and important.
-The aim of ImpactDAOs is to take on major social and environmental problems that traditional institutions have ignored, failed to address or failed to solve completely.
+The aim of Impact DAOs is to take on major social and environmental problems that traditional institutions have ignored, failed to address or failed to solve completely.